brave/browser-laptop/docs/style.md

 ### Descendant selection of pseudo-state

 Aphrodite don't deal well with that.
-However, that's a good thing and makes codebase more consise avoiding nested-styles hell.
+However, that's a good thing and makes codebase more concise avoiding nested-styles hell.

 If that's strictly necessary, please make use of an `action` to dispatch changes you need so your className can be changed.
 A good example can be found looking at `windowActions.setTabHoverState()`, which we use to check if a tab is being hovered.
 If so, our closeTab icon is fired.

 If you look at how it was done before using Aphrodite: